Roy Hudd: Theatre

 Hudd appeared in many pantomime and variety performances.
 In 1977 he starred as Fagin in the West End revival of Lionel Bart's musical Oliver! at the Albery Theatre and, in 1982, he played Bud Flanagan in Underneath the Arches at the Prince of Wales Theatre, for which he won a Society of West End Theatre Award.
 In 2000, he starred in a musical version of Hard Times at the Theatre Royal Haymarket.
-In May 2008 Hudd appeared as Njegus in the English National Opera production of The Merry Widow at the London Coliseum. and the same year he played the part of the Wizard in a production of The Wizard of Oz at London's Royal Festival Hall.
+In May 2008 Hudd appeared as Njegus in the English National Opera production of The Merry Widow at the London Coliseum, and the same year, he played the part of the Wizard in a production of The Wizard of Oz at London's Royal Festival Hall.
 Hudd played Tom Oakley in Goodnight Mister Tom at the Theatre Royal Bury St Edmunds in 2018.
-This was Hudd's local theatre and was described as "a theatre he absolutely loved." by his wife Debbie.
-In 2019, he toured the UK in a production of Oscar Wilde's play A Woman of No Importance alongside Liza Goddard and Isla Blair.
+This was Hudd's local theatre, and was described as "a theatre he absolutely loved" by his wife Debbie.
+In 2019, he toured the UK in a production of Oscar Wilde's play A Woman of No Importance, alongside Liza Goddard and Isla Blair.

 Music hall

-Hudd wrote several books on music hall, re-recorded music hall records, and appeared in the music hall revival show The Good Old Days.
-He was seen by broadcasters as an authority on the subject and was the longstanding President of the British Music Hall Society.
+Hudd wrote several books on music hall, re-recorded music hall songs, and appeared in the music hall revival show The Good Old Days.
+He was seen by broadcasters as an authority on the subject, and was the longstanding President of the British Music Hall Society.
 His CD, Mirth, Magic and Melodrama consists of a collection of classic monologues from the music hall days, including The Pig and The Lion and Albert, first recorded by Stanley Holloway.
 For Celebrity Mastermind, broadcast in January 2014, Hudd answered questions on the specialist subject of music hall comedian Dan Leno.

-He was an authority on the comedian Max Miller and was known for his impersonation of Miller.
-He appeared as his hero in the Big Finish Productions Doctor Who audio play Pier Pressure in 2006.
+He was an authority on the comedian Max Miller, and was known for his impersonation of Miller.
+Hudd appeared as his hero in the Big Finish Productions Doctor Who audio play Pier Pressure in 2006.
 He was President of the Max Miller Appreciation Society.

 Charity work

 Hudd had a long association with the Bristol Hospital Broadcasting Service, where he was considered an honorary member.
 In 1994, he officially opened their current studios in the Bristol Royal Infirmary.
 He was also a past King Rat of the show business charity the Grand Order of Water Rats in 1989 and 2000.

-In addition to this, he was the first Honorary President of Sandwell Hospital Radio in West Bromwich for a period of ten years, visiting the studios, members and patients whenever he was appearing in the West Midlands.
+In addition to this, he was the first Honorary President of Sandwell Hospital Radio in West Bromwich, for a period of ten years, visiting the studios, members and patients whenever he was appearing in the West Midlands.